AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2022/2022-09-27-need-mentor-coach/need-mentor-coach.md

 It's also worth figuring out if you need a mentor or a coach to help you.
 Both are valuable in their own ways.

 What are your experiences with mentoring?
 Have you ever had a senior individual or anyone you looked up to as your role model?

+_Thanks to the [Blogging for Devs community](http://bloggingfordevs.com/) for providing feedback on this post._